 Ski Profile

-The overall shape of a ski and how it meets the snow is called its profile.
-The profile of a ski will affect how the ski interacts with different types of snow, how it performs at different speeds, and how easily it engages or releases a turn.
+The overall shape of a ski and how it meets the snow is called its 'profile'.
+The profile of a ski will affect how it interacts with different types of snow, its performance at various speeds, and how easily it engages or releases a turn.

 Rocker and Camber

-Rocker and camber typically work in unison in most traditionally constructed skis.
-Rocker and camber both refer to the shape of the ski when viewed from the side and affect how the ski performs in different conditions.
+'Rocker' and 'camber' typically work in unison in most traditionally constructed skis.
+Rocker and camber both refer to the shape of the ski when viewed from the side, affecting how the ski performs in various conditions.
 Rocker is applied to the tip of the ski and – you guessed it – is shaped almost like the bottom of a rocking chair.
 In this design, the tips (and sometimes the tails) of the ski curve up, lifting them off the ground when the ski is flat.
 This shape makes it easier to float on top of powder and prevents the ski from catching an edge, giving a more forgiving ride in deep snow or soft conditions.

 Camber underfoot is essentially the opposite of rocker; the middle of the ski is curved away from the snow in a bow shape, enabling the ski to flex and set an edge as you lean into a turn.
 While it's increasingly rare, occasionally you'll encounter reverse camber skis, which actually feature a base that curves outward, like a banana, rather than arching inward.
 This gives the ski a very surfy, loose feel in turns.
 Reverse camber skis are best for soft snow and powder skiing, as this design compromises edge hold and engagement.
 Most skis you'll encounter on the market feature a rocker-camber-rocker design.